okta/okta.github.io/_source/_posts/2018-01-30-jhipster-ionic-with-oidc-authentication.md

 * `backend/src/main/resources/config/application-dev.yml`
 * `ionic4j/src/providers/api/api.ts`

-**NOTE:** You'll also need to add `http://localhost:8888/login` as a valid redirect URI in your Okta application.
+**NOTE:** You'll also need to add `http://localhost:8888/login` as a valid redirect URI in the Okta Developer Console.

 Restart the blog app, then run the Ionic app with `ionic cordova emulate ios`.
 You should be able to log in to your Ionic app, tap **Entities** and view the list of blogs.